USC-Fall-2025-CSCI-545/lab3-fourloops/README.md

 The Lab 3 simulation supports both Python 2 and Python 3 implementations; however, the real-world lab only supports Python 2.

 Our implementation of adarrt.py is located in the root directory of this repository.
 We have not modified the file inside adarrt/src.
-Please grade the adarrt.py found in the root please.
+Please grade the adarrt.py found in the root.